Kaczynski: No question of Polish EU exit

 German precedent

-Kaczynski, Poland's de facto leader, defended Ziobro's move by saying the German Federal Constitutional Tribunal had in the past looked at "the same kinds of issues".
+Kaczynski, Poland's de facto leader, defended Ziobro's move by saying that the German Federal Constitutional Tribunal had in the past looked at "the same kinds of issues".

-But he refused to back down on the EU judicial dispute, saying the Supreme Court purge would go ahead.
+But he refused to back down in the EU judicial dispute, saying the Supreme Court purge would go ahead.

 "Polish citizens will shortly have decent courts" when "better people" filled the judicial posts, Kaczynski said.

-The EU dispute could lead to sanctions against Poland or to indirect punishment, such as via lower EU funds for Polish regions in the next EU budget.
+The EU dispute could lead to sanctions against Poland or to indirect punishment, such as lower EU funds for Polish regions in the next EU budget.

 But the PiS chief batted away the threat, saying: "The [EU] money will be there and it will be better used than it was in the past."